Seyud/AMMF2/docs/SCRIPT_EN.md

 #### `select_on_magisk [input_path]`

-Presents a selection menu to the user using volume keys for navigation.
+Presents a selection menu to the user using volume keys for navigation (first letter selection).

 **Parameters:**
 - `input_path`: Path to a text file containing options (one per line)